RascalSoftware/RAT/docs/source/index.rst

 (although not yet functional).

-The Matlab Interface described in this documentation means that for the first time RasCAL projects are fully scriptable, meaning that full analyses can be provided via a script for publications for example, or analyses using RAT incorporated into jupyter notebooks and so on.
+The Matlab Interface described in this documentation means that for the first time RasCAL projects are fully scriptable, meaning that full analysis can be provided via a script for publications for example, or analysis performed using RAT incorporated into jupyter notebooks and so on.

 RAT contains a number of enhancements as compared to legacy rascal, including: